-On this night that my memory is resurrecting, my father came up to the lounge with his new girlfriend just as the bar crowded with regulars–those intimate enough with the owner (my uncle) to stay after hours.
+On the night in the cocktail lounge that my memory is resurrecting, my father arrived with his new girlfriend just as the bar crowded with regulars–those intimate enough with the owner to stay after hours.

 My sense is that Hillary, given her lifetime of service, despite her imperfections, cares deeply too.
 She is a mother after all and that role historically isn’t as disposable as fatherhood, if for no other reason than biology.

-Hillary would never say, could never say, that she wasn’t very interested in caring for children, or that it was her partner’s role to do so.
+Hillary could never say, would never say, that she wasn’t very interested in caring for children, or that it was her partner’s role to do so.
 She certainly couldn’t say what her opponent said in relation to his third wife:

 I like to have more kids.
 I mean, I won’t do anything to take care of them.
 I’ll supply funds and she’ll take care of the kids.

-This was the wife my first love wanted.
-This was the wife my father had in my mother.
+This was the wife my sweetheart wanted.
+This was the wife my father had in my mother and in his mother and her mother before that.
 This was the only woman I knew, and I didn’t want to be her.

-I know what you should do.
+I know what you should do, he said.
 You should drop out of school and take care of all your sisters.
-Forget going abroad to study.
+Forget about going abroad.
 Stay home.
 They need you.

-My father laughed as he said this.
+He laughed as he said this.
 A mocking laugh.
-He knew about my dreams.
-He had helped cultivate them throughout my childhood, as his first born, and in the absence of any sons.
+He knew my dreams.
+Had helped cultivate them throughout my childhood, as a first born, in the absence of a son.

-I think I had surprised him.
+I think I had surprised him as a child.
 With intelligence.
 Curiosity.
 Capacity.
 I don’t why I should have.
-His mother was supposedly brilliant.
+His mother was brilliant.
 She started school in the third grade.
 Studied both French and Chinese at college.
 Took extra classes in the summer.
 Would have been entering her senior year at 19.